For Homeowners > Wildfire Protection and Forest Management

 - Firewise Communities - A program to encourage homeowner action to prepare for wildfire.

-- Red, White & Blue Fire District Wildfire Mitigation Inspection Request Form
+- Red White & Blue Fire Protection District

 - Summit County Office of Emergency Management - Find checklists and other resources that can help you prepare yourself and your family for wildfire.